Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Introduction

 A key conceptual and practical ingredient of our analysis is a weak-coupling perturbative expansion in the NLED parameter, which allows us to disentangle the purely gravitational (background) deflection from the genuinely polarization-dependent contribution induced by vacuum nonlinearity.
 In doing so we identify two distinct mechanisms contributing to the observable birefringence: (i) a \emph{refractive-curvature} term driven by the difference of Gaussian curvatures of the two optical manifolds, and (ii) a \emph{path-induced} term originating from the fact that the two polarization modes trace slightly different spatial trajectories and therefore enclose different curvature flux even in the same background gravitational field.
 This decomposition makes transparent why finite-distance effects can be sizable: the Gauss-Bonnet domain is effectively truncated when the ray begins at finite radius, and the truncation competes with the steep radial falloff of the NLED-induced curvature.

-We apply the general formalism to two benchmark theories: the Euler-Heisenberg effective action of QED and the Born-Infeld model \cite{Heisenberg:1936nmg,Schwinger:1951nm,Born:1933pep,Born:1934gh}.
+We apply the general formalism to two benchmark theories: the Euler-Heisenberg effective action of QED and Born-Infeld (BI) electrodynamics \cite{Heisenberg:1936nmg,Schwinger:1951nm,Born:1933pep,Born:1934gh}, used here as a \emph{non-birefringent} consistency check.
 We derive closed expressions and controlled series expansions for the differential bending angle that explicitly retain the finite positions of the source and observer.
+In particular, with our definition of vacuum birefringence as the differential deflection $\Delta\alpha\equiv \alpha_{+}-\alpha_{-}$, Born-Infeld theory yields identically $\Delta\alpha_{\rm BI}=0$ (the two polarization modes share a single characteristic cone) \cite{Boillat:1970gw,Obukhov:2002xa}.
 Finally, specializing to magnetar-motivated configurations, we quantify the observational impact of finite-distance truncation by introducing a geometric suppression factor for surface (or near-surface) emission.
-We show that the birefringence predicted by asymptotic scattering models can be substantially reduced for realistic emission geometries, reaching order-unity corrections (up to $\sim 50\%$ in representative limb-emission configurations), and we emphasize that incorporating these effects is essential for faithful inference of magnetic-field strengths and NLED/QED parameters from X-ray polarimetry data \cite{Weisskopf_2016,eXTP:2018anb}.
+We show that the birefringence predicted by asymptotic scattering models can be substantially reduced for realistic emission geometries, reaching order-unity corrections (up to $\sim 50\%$ in representative limb-emission configurations), and we emphasize that incorporating these effects is essential for faithful inference of magnetic-field strengths and birefringent NLED/QED parameters from X-ray polarimetry data \cite{Weisskopf_2016,eXTP:2018anb}.

 The paper is organized as follows.
 In Sec. \ref{sec2} we review the effective-metric construction for polarized photon propagation in NLED backgrounds and define the associated optical manifolds.
 In Sec. \ref{sec3} we formulate the finite-distance Gauss-Bonnet expression for the deflection angle for each polarization mode.
 In Sec. \ref{sec4} we develop the perturbative expansion and derive the general birefringence formula, separating refractive-curvature and path-induced contributions.
 In Sec. \ref{sec5} we apply the framework to Euler-Heisenberg QED and Born-Infeld theory and discuss magnetar-relevant suppression factors.
 We conclude in Sec. \ref{sec6} with implications for strong-field tests of QED and directions for extensions beyond spherical symmetry.